ABI-Tutorials/opencor-docs/plugins/index.rst

 Simulation plugins are used to simulate files:

-* SingleCellView: a plugin to run single cell simulations.
+* :ref:`SingleCellView <OpenCOR-plugin-singlecellview>`: a plugin to run single cell simulations.

 Solver
 ======